collectors and filters logo

 Primary hazard: High dust volumes, combustible dust depending on material, abrasion wear

-Bulk material handling transfer points, conveyor systems, loading and unloading operations, screening and sizing generates dust at volumes and with particle size distributions that differ significantly from process manufacturing applications.
+Bulk material handling, transfer points, conveyor systems, loading and unloading operations, screening and sizing, generates dust at volumes and with particle size distributions that differ significantly for each process.
 The dust is generated at multiple points simultaneously, often outdoors or in partially enclosed structures, and the material being handled determines the hazard classification: grain dust is combustible, coal dust is combustible and toxic, cement dust is neither but requires high-volume collection at elevated transport velocities to prevent settling in ductwork.

 What Correct System Engineering Looks Like for Manufacturing & Production